Cognitive Interventions for Traumatic Brain Injury

 If not, here is a link to make your own medication management kit.

 3. Money Management

-You can use fake money that your hospital may have already.
+You can use “play” money that your hospital may have already.
 If they do not, you can get an inexpensive play money kit with coins and bills on Amazon and use it again and again with future patients with cognitive deficits to work on paying for purchases, ordering from a catalog, simple adding and subtracting, and budgeting.
-This is an affiliate link which monetarily supports My OT Spot.

 You can create these yourself by using a day planner, calendar, or creating a memory book to assist the patient in writing down what they have done that day.
 You can add pictures of family members with their names written down, important phone numbers, addresses and dates.